yashbhadra/CRUD/README.md

 # CRUD
-A very simple way to perform the crud operations with the database.
+A very simple way to perform the crud operations on the database securely.
+Just include this file this php file in your project and use the methods to perform major operations on the database.